luciformed/zddz-store-theme/README.md

 MENU DOESN'T WORK AS IT IS.
 Too little space

+!!! - [ ] replacing images on click won't work for mobile
+!!! - [ ] also featured image looks bad now on mobile

 - text pages need a way to get back to homepage
+- "as seen on instagram"

+- [ ] 404 page
+- [ ] add tumblr

 - [ ] responsive
   - [ ] text pages